 Since on unstructured meshes the points and adjacencies do not follow any kind of global structure, it is also possible to add or remove mesh cells and points.
 The process of dynamically adding, removing or displacing mesh cells and points is called mesh adaptation.

 Mesh refinement is divided into several general types.
-Most commonly, these types are referred to as h-type, r-type, p-type, derefinement, and combinations of those.
+Most commonly, these types are referred to as:

 On unstructured meshes, the addition of cells or points is straightforward, as it involves the reconnection of the modified cells.
 Refinement on structured grids isn’t straightforward since the addition of cells could break the mesh regularity.
 It’s common to allow for nonconforming meshes when using adaptive structured grids.